nblavoie/wyzecam-api/README.md

 access_token | String | For the login request, this field is empty.
-Upon a successful login, the access_token will be returned as a JSON value (see ```data.access_token``` in the next section). phone_id | GUID | A unique phone identifiant. user_name | String | Your Wyzecam email. password | String | Algorithm to be defined (32 char length.
+Upon a successful login, the access_token will be returned as a JSON value (see ```data.access_token``` in the next section). phone_id | GUID | A unique phone identifiant. user_name | String | Your Wyzecam email. password | String | Your Wyzecam password.
+Algorithm to be defined (32 char length.
 MD5 ??).

 Example with cURL :